 We are pleased to report that the Group complies with the recommendations of the NHF Code of Governance.
+A formal review of the effectiveness of the Board has been undertaken during the year and found that the Group was compliant with the code.

-Members of the Company
+Members of the Association

-As of 31 March 2019 there were 9 shareholders, each holding a £1.00 share all of which are independent in accordance with the Company's Rules.
+As of 31 March 2019 there were 21 shareholders, each holding a £1.00 share all of which are independent in accordance with the Association's new Rules.
+Connexus Housing Limited is also a member and holds a £1.00 share.
 Members have voting rights at Annual and Special General Meetings.
-Members of the Company are eligible to be elected to sit on the Board and Committees.
+Members of the Association are eligible to be elected to sit on the Board and Committees.
 The detailed arrangements regarding membership are set out in the Rules of the Association.